Contractible subshifts: Comparison with other dynamical properties

 Now we shrink the determined area by $R$ steps, to ensure that the remaining configuration is globally valid (using the FEP assumption).
-Note that in the induction step, we allow the determined area to shrink by $R$, so indeed the induction stays valid. \end{proof}
+Note that in the induction step, we allow the determined area to shrink by $R$, so indeed the induction stays valid.
+After the final step, we have determined the contents of every cell, and if $z \in A^G$ does not contain forbidden patterns, then we have written exactly $z$. \end{proof}

 \begin{theorem} Suppose $G$ infinite f.g.\ and not just-infinite.
 Then $G$ admits a contractible SFT which admits a non-contractible SFT factor. \end{theorem}